No. 6 Alabama holds off Mississippi State 64-59 to win SEC - WTMJ

+The men’s basketball crown comes just two months after the powerhouse Crimson Tide football team claimed the conference title on the way to winning the national championship.
+It’s the first time both programs won titles in the same academic year since 1975-76, and ending a 19-year drought in basketball was cause for celebration.

+“I went in there and they dumped a bunch of water on me,” second-year Crimson Tide coach Nate Oats said of the joyous postgame locker room.
+“They were already celebrating before we got off the floor.
+They were fired up about it, they knew what was at stake.
+It’s big.
+It doesn’t happen very often.”

-The Crimson Tide (19-6, 14-2) led by double digits for much of the game before the Bulldogs (13-12, 7-9) closed to 56-53 on Iverson Molinar’s layup with 4:17 left.
-Mississippi State had a chance to draw even closer over the next three minutes, but Alabama came up with a couple big stops and James Rojas drained a 3 from the right corner to make it 59-53 with 43 seconds left.
+Alabama (19-6, 14-2) led by double digits for much of the game, but the Bulldogs (13-12, 7-9) closed to 56-53 on Iverson Molinar’s layup with 4:17 left.
+Mississippi State had a chance to draw even closer over the next three minutes, but Alabama came up with a couple of big stops and James Rojas drained a 3 from the right corner to make it 59-53 with 43 seconds left.

 D.J.
-Stewart Jr. made four free throws for MSU in the final minute, but Alabama went 5 for 6 at the line down the stretch, including two successful attempts for John Petty Jr. with 11.9 left.
+Stewart Jr. made four free throws for MSU in the final minute, but Alabama went 5 for 6 at the line down the stretch, including two successful attempts for John Petty Jr. with 11.9 seconds to go.
+Alabama held on despite shooting just 32%, including 25% from beyond the arc.

 Jahvon Quinerly had 19 points for Alabama, including 15 before halftime that helped the Tide snap out of a cold shooting start.
-Herbert Jones grabbed 14 rebounds as Alabama enjoyed a 45-40 rebounding advantage.
+Herbert Jones grabbed 14 rebounds, helping Alabama to a 45-40 advantage on the glass.

 Stewart scored 15 points for the Bulldogs, who had won their past two games.
 Deivon Smith had 12 points and 13 rebounds, and Molinar scored 11 points.